Chillagoe Caves - Cairns Outback Tours

 Bauhinia Cave is accessed from the Donna Cave car park, 1.8 km south of Chillagoe.
 From the car park a short walk brings you to the entrance of Bauhinia Cave—a dark, narrow crevice requiring a steep scramble down large boulders.
 Look for interesting formations such as cave coral in this small cave.
 You will need to bring along a torch to explore this cave and you will definitely have to be fit to negotiate this one.

-Below are two options when self driving form Cairns or Port Douglas.
+Below are two options when self driving from Cairns or Port Douglas.

 Travel along the Port Douglas Road at the intersection turn left and travel south along the Captain Cook Highway you will go past Ellis Beach and Palm Cove, continue to travel straight through all the Northern beaches roundabouts.
 Continue along the highway until you reach the Smithfield roundabout, take the first exit, you will now be on the Kennedy Highway follow the range to the top and travel for approx 48 kilometers.
 As you approach Mareeba you will see the signs to Mareeba turn right onto Byrnes Street.
 From Byrnes Street turn right onto the Dimbulah-Chillagoe Road , then veer right onto the Burke Developmental Road continue along this road and for approximately 83km where you will then arrive at you destination Chillagoe.